-- Let us know if you have to cancel - be aware of our office “no-show” policy, and do the best you can in calling us well-ahead of time to cancel your appointment.
+Be aware of our office “no-show” policy and do the best you can in calling us well-ahead of time to cancel your appointment.
 You can leave a phone message regarding this at any time and someone from our office will return your call during our normal business hours.

-- Minimize distractions to your visit – To get the most out of your visit, we need your full attention.
+To get the most out of your visit, we need your full attention.
 If possible, leave siblings at home who might get in the way of this.
-If they need to come, having another adult to watch them in the play room is helpful.
-Or, bring reading or play material to keep them busy and quiet during the visit.
+If they need to come, having another adult to watch them in the playroom is helpful or, bring reading or play material to keep them busy and quiet during the visit.
 If needed, ask our nurses for the toys and books we have in our clinic to serve this purpose.
-And, finally, have those cell phones turned off when you are called back, and placed in to a room.
+And, finally, have those cell phones turned off when you are called back, and placed in a room.

-- Bring digital photos for rashes that come and go – Capture on camera rashes that come and go, and bring the images with you.
+Capture on camera rashes that come and go and bring the images with you.
 As they say, a picture can be worth a thousand words!

 - Name of medication (brand and generic name)